-In September 2010, faculty, staff, students alumni and friends of UNC-Gillings shared their knowledge, ideas, dreams and visions for what the School should be like in the year 2020.
+In 2010, faculty, staff, students, alumni and friends of the UNC Gillings School of Global Public Health shared their knowledge, ideas, dreams and visions for what Gillings should be like in the year 2020.

 Dean Barbara K. Rimer wrote Wake Up: It’s 2020 (PDF) to get people thinking concretely about the future.

-Via virtual and in-person communications, people gave us their expectations for the School in 2020.
-Participants wrote, commented and voted on comments in 10 thought categories, which were then grouped into eight.
+Via virtual and in-person communications, people wrote, commented and voted on comments in 10 thought categories about what they most wanted for the Gillings School in the coming decade; these categories were then grouped into eight.

-- Dean’s Council, Department Chairs approve and post a diversity statement and a strengthened EEO statement to SPH website (Fall 2011, Spring 2012).
+- Dean’s Council and Department Chairs approved and posted a diversity statement and a strengthened EEO statement to the Gillings website (Fall 2011, Spring 2012).

-- Rumay Alexander, EdD, RN, Clinical Professor and Director of Multicultural Affairs at the School of Nursing, is appointed Diversity Champion for UNC-Gillings.
+- Rumay Alexander, EdD, RN, clinical professor and director of multicultural affairs at the UNC School of Nursing, was appointed Diversity Champion for the School (September 2012).

 - Awards processes for the School are updated (Spring 2012).

 - Diversity recruitment specialist, Trinnette Cooper, was hired to support our diversity outreach and recruitment programs (Spring 2012) and strengthened pipeline programs through the Summer Public Health Symposium for high school students (2012-present), Project IMHOTEP for juniors and seniors (2012-present) and regular outreach at pre-college, college and professional levels.